-In addition to the benefits described above, under the Officers Supplementary Retirement Plan ("Supplementary Plan"), elected officers of Alaska Air Group and Alaska Airlines' and Horizon Air's Chief Executive Officer can receive retirement benefits, provided they have met service requirements.
+In addition to the benefits described above, under the Officers Supplementary Retirement Plan ("Supplementary Plan"), elected officers of Alaska Air Group and Alaska Airlines and Horizon Air's Chief Executive Officer can receive retirement benefits, provided they have met service requirements.
 The Supplementary Plan is a nonqualified, unfunded, noncontributory defined-benefit plan.
 Normal retirement benefits are payable once the officer reaches age 60 and are based on years of service as an elected officer.
-Benefits are calculated as a monthly amount on a straight life annuity basis.
-Benefits under both versions of the Supplementary Plan are subject to vesting schedules that are dependent on the officer's length of service with the Company.
+Annual benefits are calculated on a straight life annuity basis.
+Benefits under both versions of the Supplementary Plan are subject to vesting schedules that are dependent on the officer's length of service.

-Under the version of the Supplementary Plan applicable to officers elected prior to August 8, 1995 (including Mr. Kelly and Mr. Bagley), benefits can be up to 50% (depending on the officer's vesting percentage) of an officer's final average base salary, offset by Social Security benefits and adjusted for cost of living.
+Under the version of the Supplementary Plan applicable to officers elected prior to August 8, 1995 (including Mr. Kelly and Mr. Bagley), benefits can be up to 50% of a participant's final average compensation, offset by Social Security benefits.
 Those participants are also eligible to receive additional retirement benefits from the Supplementary Plan to the extent IRS regulations limit benefits payable from the Salaried Retirement Plan.
 The chart below describes estimated annual benefits payable upon retirement at normal retirement age for Messrs.
 Bagley and Kelly, assuming current compensation levels:

-Named Executive Estim ated Benefit(1)
+Named Executive Estimated Benefit(1)

-John F. Kelly \$ 313,795

-George D. Bagley \$ 142,803
+John F. Kelly TBD George D. Bagley TBD

-(1) The amount shown for Mr. Kelly is actual because he retired in 2003 and is based on a 100% joint and survivor payment option.
-The amount shown do not reflect offsets for Social Security benefits.
+(1) The amount shown for Mr. Kelly is actual because he retired in 2003.

 Under the version of the Supplementary Plan applicable to officers elected on or after August 8, 1995 (including Messrs.
-Ayer, Pinneo, Saretsky and Tilden), benefits, assuming full vesting, are determined by a formula that first calculates 50% to 75% of a participant's final average base salary, depending on overall length of service and length of service as an officer.
-The amount determined by this formula is then offset by Social Security benefits and by benefits from the Salaried Retirement Plan) to the extent such benefits were accrued after the officer becomes a participant in the Supplementary Plan (there is no offset for Salaried Retirement Plan benefits accrued for service before becoming a participant in the Supplementary Plan).
+Ayer, Pinneo, Saretsky and Tilden), benefits can range from 50% to 75% of a participant's final average earnings, depending on overall length of service and length of service as an officer.
+These payments are offset by Social Security benefits and by benefits from Company-sponsored qualified retirement plans (including the Salaried Retirement Plan) to the extent such benefits were accrued after the officer becomes a participant in the Supplementary Plan (there is no offset for qualified retirement plan benefits accrued for service before becoming a participant in the Supplementary Plan).
 In the event IRS regulations limit retirement benefits payable under the Salaried Retirement Plan, the offset under the Supplementary Plan decreases by a corresponding amount.

-The chart below describes estimated annual Supplementary Plan benefits payable upon retirement at normal retirement age for Messrs.
-Ayer, Pinneo, Saretsky and Tilden, assuming current compensation levels and service:
+The chart below describes estimated annual benefits payable upon retirement at normal retirement age for Messrs.
+Ayer, Pinneo, Saretsky and Tilden, assuming current compensation levels:

-Named Executive Estimated Bene Estimated Benefit(1)
+Named Executive Estimated Benefit(1)

-- William S. Ayer \$ 182 ,474
+William S. Ayer TBD

-Jeffrey D. Pinneo(2) \$ 101 ,944
+Jeffrey D. Pinneo TBD

-Gregg A. Saretsky \$ 72 ,340
+Gregg A. Saretsky TBD

-Bradley D. Tilden \$ 81 ,188
+Bradley D. Tilden TBD

 (1) The amount shown below were calculated to include the offset of benefits payable under the Salaried Retirement Plan for benefits accrued for service after the officer became a participant in the Supplementary Plan.
-The amounts shown below do not reflect the offset for Social Security benefits.